iwasherefirst2/laravel-multimail/README.md

 # MultiMail

 **MultiMail** helps you to send mails from your Laravel application from multiple email accounts.

-It also offers help for sending queued, translatable or bulk mails.
-It also ships with a helper function for salutation in your emails.
+Additionally, it offers help for sending queued, translatable or bulk mails and it ships with a helper function for salutation in your emails.

 ## Requirments